epfl-lara/asplos2022tutorial/README.md

-# Verifying Programs with Stainless ASPLOS 2022
+# Verifying Programs with Stainless

 ## About the tutorial